 Sometimes leadership can be confusing.
 World leaders such a Donald Trump, Kim Jung Un and Vladimir Putin, wield immense power and can indeed be considered leaders.
 But there’s a difference between authority figures and being a leader according to Pratt.
 “Positional power links back to authority, which is not necessarily leadership.
 Authority requires that you direct, protect and maintain order; leadership is something different.”
 She reminds us that Mandela only achieved positional power as president in 1994, yet wielded immense leadership power many years prior – while still in jail.
 The lesson here is that you don’t need to wait for a system to legally endorse you as a leader before you can wield power and influence.
 “And effective leaders do not abuse this power, but rather use it for a higher purpose and greater good,” adds Pratt.

-So, how precisely do you capture the essence of Mandela’s leadership style and turn it into a Harvard-inspired Leadership development course?
+So, how precisely do you capture the essence of Mandela’s leadership and turn it into a disruptive Global Leadership Excellence course inspired by Mandela, Harvard Professors and growing up in a turbulent South Africa?
 Pratt has developed what she calls the seven quotients of intelligence, based on capabilities that shaped Mandela’s leadership.
 It’s based on a leadership philosophy that we need to master self to lead others, organizations, and effect meaningful change in the world.
 Each quotient of intelligence identifies what we need to develop in awareness and capability in each and all aspects of our human selves – our minds and cognitive ability and skill set (intellectual intelligence), as well as our ability to take intellectual complexity and make it uncomplicated and relevant for all stakeholders (practical intelligence), our hearts (emotional intelligence), our bodies (physical intelligence), our soul (spiritual intelligence), our social capability and impact in groups and communities (social intelligence) , our cross-cultural skills to move graciously across neighborhoods, communities, countries and nations (cultural intelligence).
 These seven quotients give us a roadmap of what we need to awaken, to develop and to evoke the best version of ourselves to lead accomplished lives.